How to protect your joints in BJJ or Grappling without losing mobility?

 6. Can you prevent it without stopping training hard?

 Absolutely.
-The key isn't to slow down.
+The key is not to slow down.
 It's to adapt.

-The fighters who progress the most aren't those who train until they're broken, but those who learn to listen to their bodies, improve their technique, and make physical care part of their training.
+The fighters who progress the most are not those who train until they break down, but those who learn to listen to their bodies, improve their technique, and make physical care part of their training.

 You can do explosive drills with elbow pads.

-You can train daily without accumulating overload if you do mobility.
+You can train daily without accumulating overload if you do mobility work.

-It's not a choice between performance or prevention.
-It's doing it right… to last longer.
+It's not a choice between performance and prevention.
+It's about doing it right… to last longer.

 -

-Jiu-jitsu and grappling are contact sports.
+Jiu-Jitsu and grappling are contact sports.
 They're not gentle.
-But you can make them safer if you train mindfully.
+But you can make them safer by training mindfully.

 Taking care of your joints isn't optional.
 It's an investment so you can:

-Make joint care a natural part of your journey.
+Make joint care a natural part of your process.

-Your performance will show.
+Your performance will notice the difference.
 And so will your future.

 🎁 Bonus:

-At Tenace, we create equipment specifically for serious practitioners who want to keep improving without breaking the bank.
+At Tenace we create equipment specifically for practitioners who train seriously and want to keep improving without breaking down.

 💥 Reinforced knee pads